Join our Interest List!

 Colorado Master Gardener Application

 Colorado Master Gardener programs operate at the county level, with primary support from the county government.
-Applicants should apply to their home county; those whom apply to the Weld County CMG program must complete their volunteer hours in Weld County.
+Applicants should apply to their home county; those who apply to the Weld County CMG program must complete their volunteer hours in Weld County.
 Colorado Gardening Certificate training is provided for educational purposes only and participants are not eligible to volunteer for the CMG program in Weld County.

-(970) 400-2080
+(970) 400-2073

 jrushton@weld.gov